Color Image Set Recognition Based on Quaternionic Grassmannians: Background

 The following lemma offers a good understanding of these eigenvalues and highlights key properties of the eigenvalue structure for related complex matrices. \begin{lemma}[Lee, 1949 \cite{lee1948}] Let \( A \) and \( B \) be \( n \times n \) complex matrices.
 Then, for the block matrix:

 every real eigenvalue (if any) appears an even number of times, while the complex eigenvalues occur in conjugate pairs. \end{lemma}

-This observation leads to the following corollary regarding the eigenvalues of quaternionic matrices. \begin{corollary} Let \( H \in \mathbb{H}^{n \times n} \) be a quaternionic matrix, and let \( \chi_H \) denote its complex representation.
+This observation leads to the following corollary regarding the eigenvalues of quaternionic matrices. \begin{corollary} Let \( H \in \mathbb{H}_{n \times n} \) be a quaternionic matrix, and let \( \chi_H \) denote its complex representation.
 Then \( \chi_H \) has exactly \( 2n \) complex eigenvalues, which are symmetrically distributed with respect to the real axis in the complex plane.
 Among these, exactly \( n \) eigenvalues lie in the closed upper half-plane (i.e., the set of complex numbers with non-negative imaginary part).
-These \( n \) eigenvalues are referred to as the \emph{standard eigenvalues} of \( H \), and they correspond to the eigenvalues of \( \chi_H \) located in the upper half-plane. \end{corollary}
+These \( n \) eigenvalues are referred to as the \emph{standard eigenvalues} of \( H \), and they correspond to the eigenvalues of \( \chi_H \) located in the upper half-plane. \end{corollary} Further details can be found in the proof of Theorem 5.4 in~\cite{zhang97}.
+These spectral insights not only guide theoretical understanding but also motivate how we interpret eigenvalues in quaternionic settings.

-Further details can be found in the proof of Theorem 5.4 in~\cite{zhang97}. \begin{remark} Two quaternions \( q \) and \( p \) are said to be similar if there exists a nonzero quaternion \( s \) such that:
+To formalize relationships between quaternions, we introduce the notion of similarity, which plays an important role in the classification of eigenvalues. \begin{definition} Two quaternions \( q \) and \( p \) are said to be similar if there exists a nonzero quaternion \( s \) such that:

-As a result, similar quaternions have the same norm, since the norm is preserved under similarity transformations.
+\end{definition} This definition leads to an important property: similar quaternions preserve their norms, since similarity is a type of isometric transformation.

-In the context of quaternionic matrices, any right eigenvalue is similar to a standard eigenvalue.
-This is why standard eigenvalues are often preferred in analysis: once the \( n \) standard eigenvalues are obtained, they represent all possible right eigenvalues through similarity transformations. \end{remark}
+\begin{remark} In the context of quaternionic matrices, this concept of similarity helps explain the structure of right eigenvalues.
+Specifically, any right eigenvalue of a quaternionic matrix is similar to one of its standard eigenvalues.
+This is why standard eigenvalues are especially useful in analysis: once the \( n \) standard eigenvalues are obtained, they represent all possible right eigenvalues through similarity transformations. \end{remark}

 The spectral properties of quaternionic matrices, especially their standard eigenvalues, are useful in many real-world applications.
 One important area where quaternion algebra shows its value is in color image processing.